Obstetrics & Gynecology Clerkship Oakland

 2020-2021 Sub-Internships: Please apply through VSAS.

-PLEASE NOTE: the process for selection of sub-interns is completely separate from the selection process for interviews to our residency training program.
+PLEASE NOTE: the process for selection of sub-interns is separate from the selection process for interviews to our residency training program.
 The VSAS application is much less robust than the application on ERAS used to apply for residency programs.

 Medical Students are strongly encouraged to apply for the sub-internship by April 1.